Vikas2201/Trace-Mobile-Number-Using-python/Template/README.md

-These repository consists HTML5 file that use in these project.
+This repository consists HTML5 file that use in these project.